Newton County Vehicle Impound Guide

 • Valid driver's license: The person retrieving the vehicle must have a valid driver's license.
 If yours is suspended, see the section below.

-• Vehicle registration: Proof that you (or the person authorized to retrieve the vehicle) are the registered owner.
+• Vehicle registration or title: Proof that you (or the person authorized to retrieve the vehicle) are the registered owner.

 • Proof of insurance: Current insurance policy for the vehicle.

-• Cash or credit card for fees: Impound lots typically accept cash or credit cards.
+• Payment for fees: Impound lots typically accept cash or credit cards.
 Check with the specific lot to confirm accepted payment methods.

 If You Don't Have a Valid License